-YOU Massage Therapy are proud to be offering expert led Pilates courses from the first floor of our Southampton studio on Bedford Place.
-Our instructor, Catherine, has extensively trained in equipment, common orthopedic conditions, ante-natal Pilates and, most recently, Pilates for lower back pain.
+YOU Massage Therapy are proud to be offering Holistic Therapist led Central Southampton Pilates classes from the first floor of our Southampton studio on Bedford Place.

-Taught by our experienced and dedicated instructor, Catherine Hume the Pilates courses we offer are comprehensive in content and delivered with your health, relaxation, therapeutic needs and ultimate care in mind.
+Taught by our experienced and dedicated instructors, the Pilates classes we offer are comprehensive in content and delivered with your health, relaxation, therapeutic needs and ultimate care in mind.

 Join a Pilates course to both calm and strengthen your body and mind, as well as healing and preventing conditions such as Back Pain, Stress, uneven posture and many more.